↑

 • Exercise

-Whatever you choose to do, make sure it’s something that you enjoy and relaxes you.
+Whatever you choose, make sure it’s something you enjoy.

-As a person who serves and takes care of others, it’s important to have a supportive network of family and friends that you can rely on when you need them.
+Facing the brunt of compassion fatigue can make you feel isolated in your struggles.
+As someone who serves and cares for others, you must have a supportive network of family and friends you can rely on when needed.

 To clarify, the ideal support people are those in your life that you do not care for or serve.